SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomDefinition.md

 The object contains settings that override the settings defined in the `ModuleSettings`.
 See [ModuleSettings](xref:DOM_ModuleSettings) for details about the specific settings.

-At present, the following setting can be overridden:
+At present, the following settings can be overridden:

 - DomInstanceNameDefinition
 - ExecuteScriptOnDomInstanceActionSettings (from 10.4.2/10.5.0 onwards)